-I will still buy Star Wars merchandise from time to time and not necessarily for the kids.
-I’ve always loved the franchise since my childhood.
+I will still buy Star Wars books and merchandise from time to time and not necessarily for the kids.
+I've always loved the franchise since my childhood.
 This has been a way for me to relive those memories.

 Do you have a crush on a superhero?